tpoisot/ms_abc_networks/ms/ms.md

   - k: Approximate Bayesian Computation
   - k: bipartite networks
   - k: macroevolution
+figure:
+  - id: posteriors
+    caption: Posterior distributions of parameters $p$, $\text{log}_{10}\lambda$ and $\text{log}_{10}c$.
+The grey shaded area is a representation of the uniform prior distribution.
+Although there is no strong selections on the values of $p$, networks do differ strongly both from the prior, and from one another, on $\lambda$ and $c$.
+    short: Posterior distributions of parameters $p$, $\lambda$ and $c$.
+    file: ../figures/posteriors.pdf
+    wide: true
+  - id: parameters
+    caption: Relationships between parameters $\lambda$ and $c$ in the five different types of networks.
+The grey points indicate all networks in the dataset.
+Different types of ecological interactions occupy different positions along the $\lambda$-$c$ continuum.
+    short: Relationships between parameters $\lambda$ and $c$.
+    file: ../figures/interaction-params.pdf
+    wide: true
 date: Work in progress.
 abstract: Here be science yo.
 ---